atthecodeface/slm/README.md

 ## What **slm** can do

-Capabilities available now or anticipate soon include:
+Capabilities available now or anticipated soon include:
    - mapping channels and identifying the locations of channel heads
    - visualization of patterns of topographic surface flow
    - measuring hillslope lengths across a DTM landscape